JdeBruijn/html2pdf/README.md

 Check out the sample HTML, CSS and generated PDF files in the **sample** folder for an example of what this program can do.

+### Html to Image
+Html2Pdf can also convert Html directly to PNG!
+All the same features are supported in both conversion to PDF and PNG.

 ## Installation
 Clone the repo or download the .zip file and extract it.